jmstone617/JSDualDrawer/README.md

 JSDualDrawer is very simple to use!
 See the Xcode project for an example.
 The gist is as follows:

-Initialize `JSDualDrawerContainerViewController` using the singleton class method:
+Initialize `JSDualDrawerContainerViewController` using the default init method:

-    JSDualDrawerViewController *containerVC = [JSDualDrawerViewController sharedDrawerController];
+    JSDualDrawerViewController *containerVC = [[JSDualDrawerViewController alloc] initWithNumberOfDrawers:JSDualDrawerNumberOfDrawersTwo openDirection:JSDualDrawerOpenDrawerDirectionFromSide];

+JSDualDrawerViewController supports opening from the side (default), top, and bottom.
 Then, as you would with a `UITabBarController`, initialize your view controllers and add them to the drawer view controller:

 ```objc
 UIViewController *firstVC = [[UIStoryboard storyboardWithName:@"MainStoryboard" bundle:[NSBundle mainBundle]] instantiateInitialViewController];